-- c) Receive continuous advocacy support and coaching, focusing on ways to use international human rights mechanisms effectively and to influence outcomes: - ✔ Receive individual support from ISHR's Training and Advocacy Support Manager, throughout the duration of the course - ✓ Each participant will receive individual and group coaching sessions with a dedicated ISHR staff, through regular meetings held via videoconference and in-person as well - Complete individual assignments in order to develop an "Advocacy Roadmap" (concrete advocacy objectives as a part of a theory of change) and receive individual feedback and coaching on each submission from a dedicated coach - d) Be part of a global community of human rights defenders: - ✓ Meet and work with other defenders from around the world, and exchange with others in discussions on the HRDAP Community Space, meet each other during live webinars and in person course - Receive weekly newsletters informing defenders of what's coming up and learn more about other defenders taking part in the course - ✓ Integrate ISHR's Alumni Network with regular updates on advocacy opportunities, calls to action, and other key communication related to the international human rights space - e) Receive support and advocacy accompaniment to conduct advocacy during Human Rights Council sessions and other relevant meetings and opportunities.
+- c) Receive continuous advocacy support and coaching, focusing on ways to use international human rights mechanisms effectively and to influence outcomes: - ✓ Receive individual support from ISHR's Training and Advocacy Support Manager, throughout the duration of the course. - ✓ Each participant will receive individual and group coaching sessions with a dedicated ISHR staff, through regular meetings held via videoconference and in-person as well. - Complete individual assignments in order to develop the "Advocacy Roadmap" (concrete advocacy objectives as a part of a theory of change) and receive individual feedback and coaching on each submission from a dedicated coach. - d) Be part of a global community of human rights defenders: - Meet and work with other defenders from around the world, and exchange with others in discussions on the HRDAP Community Space, meet each other during live webinars and in person course. - ✓ Receive weekly newsletters informing defenders of what's coming up and learn more about other defenders taking part in the course - ✓ Integrate ISHR's Alumni Network with regular updates on advocacy opportunities, calls to action, and other key communication related to the international human rights space.